bwoodsend/polycotylus/README.rst

 Polycotylus is limited by a hard constraint in that it can not support any target Linux distribution that does not provide ``setuptools>=61.0`` in its official package repositories.
-This unfortunately rules out almost all of the *stable*/long term support distributions (which also happen to be the most popular) currently including all stable branches of Debian, Ubuntu <23.04, SLES, OpenSUSE Leap and all of the RedHat/CentOS-like distributions par Fedora ≥37.
+This unfortunately rules out most of the *stable*/long term support distributions including all stable branches of Debian except 13, Ubuntu <23.04, SLES, OpenSUSE Leap and all of the RedHat/CentOS-like distributions par Fedora.

 =============  ===========================================
 Distributions  Supported versions